bcorie/Box-Stacking-Simulation/README.md

 # Course: Game Development for Programmers

-Simulate boxes stacking over the course of 3 days.
+Simulates boxes stacking over the course of 3 days.

 Specifications:
 - Include the given values and meanings for the following constant variables and method headers: